ebi-uniprot/rsshelp2md/export/assessing_proteomes.md

 In order to assess quality and completeness of [proteomes](http://www.uniprot.org/proteomes), we provide two values:

-*   Statistical evaluation and classification of the proteome by the **Complete Proteome Detector (CPD)** algorithm (developed by UniProt)
+- Statistical evaluation and classification of the proteome by the**Complete Proteome Detector (CPD)** algorithm (developed by UniProt)
-*   The [BUSCO score](https://www.sib.swiss/about%2Dsib/news/10131%2Dgauging%2Dthe%2Dcompleteness%2Dof%2Dgenomics%2Ddata%2Dwith%2Dbusco) of the proteome, which was developed to quantify genomic data completeness in terms of expected gene content.
+- The[BUSCO score](https://www.sib.swiss/about%2Dsib/news/10131%2Dgauging%2Dthe%2Dcompleteness%2Dof%2Dgenomics%2Ddata%2Dwith%2Dbusco) of the proteome, which was developed to quantify genomic data completeness in terms of expected gene content.

 ### Complete Proteome Detector (CPD)